PDXCodeGuildJan/ron-projects/angry_dice/README.md

 #### Implementation Notes
 - This version of Angry Dice only includes a Die Class.
 - All files relevant to this game will reside in a directory called "angry_dice", including this README, within the students Repo.
-- Run the file "angry_dice.py" from the Python 3 console.
+- From the console navigate to the angry_dice directory and type "python3 angry_dice.py".

 #####To Do